 - The latest tendencies can be left out of the developer’s sight.

 Depending on the project’s needs, various stacks of technology may be used.
 The choice of the toolsets depends on various criteria, including the project’s complexity, scale, requirements to time, safety, flexibility, budget, and other factors.
-Generally, the technologies one should master in order to operate in both back-end and front-end fields, include:
+Generally, the technologies one should master to operate in both back-end and front-end fields, include:

 [Images Source: RubyGarage]